anthonyrodriguez/Twitter-Playlist/README.md

 <br>
 3. Twitify will scan through this user's tweets and create a playlist for you based on the user's hashtags

+HACKTX 2015 Entry.
+This code is not for commercial use.
+Based upon Spotify authorization code at https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow

 <h4>Requirements:</h4>
 * node.js
 * twitter (Twitter API client library for node.js)